Get a great article like this in your Inbox each month

 • Uniformity across the practice

-• Streamlined coding process, ensuring that the correct codes are used to optimize reimbursements.
+• Streamlined coding process, ensuring that the correct codes are used to optimize reimbursements

 You can create manual templates using index cards, but you’ll still need to input the information each time.
 Even better would be to create a digital template stored in a shared folder that all relevant staff can access.
-The most efficient option is Surgimate’s feature that allows you to store surgeon-specific templates that will then auto-populate when applied to a specific surgery.

 Tip #6: Have a Cohesive System for Surgeons to Submit Codes Post-Surgery

 At the end of the day, your surgical practice is a business that needs to earn money and reimbursements play a hefty role in this.
 In order for the billing department to submit codes to the insurance companies for reimbursement, they have to receive accurate and timely information from the surgeon post-surgery.
-Yet this is something that frequently goes wrong, causing payment delays.

 The best way to avoid this is to implement a defined process that all surgeons know they must follow within a certain time frame after each surgery.
 Many practices still use outdated methods of capturing codes including index cards or paper checklists that have to be physically brought back to the office.
-Not only are these methods inefficient, but they are also not necessarily HIPAA compliant and can easily get lost, resulting in significant revenue loss.

 If the surgeons in your practice are old school and want to work manually, that’s ok as long as you ensure that the process is managed carefully.
 However, we recommend going digital – whether it’s through your EHR or Surgimate’s app that is designed specially to automate the process of confirming codes post-surgery.
 Surgimate’s HIPAA-compliant app means simplifying the insurance process and processing reimbursements faster, with much less room for error.